containers/appstore/quadlet/syncthing/README.md

 ## Container Privileges
 - This container is expected to run as **non-root**
-- When initialising the systemd service, use `systemctl --usee`
+- When initialising the systemd service, use `systemctl --user`

 ## Volumes
 - Config Volume: As mentioned in the guide above, you can use ~/.config/syncthing